GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    This request uses the credential that is authorized for the VIEWER product.

    You should again see a rejection response.
-When an app uses the credential authorized for the VIEWER Product to request creation of a new user, Apigee rejects the request.
+When an app uses the credential authorized for the VIEWER Product to request creation of a new user (`POST /apikey/users`), Apigee rejects the request.

+## Test the APIs using API Key Verification (C)

 5. Conversely, when you use the CREATOR credential for that kind of request, Apigee allows the request:
    ```sh